 No: we did not misspeak — the cats use farts as a weapon.
 But, in addition to plenty of slapstick, juvenile humor, you can also look forward to a full cast of celebrity voices including Michael Cera, Samuel L. Jackson, Ricky Gervais, and more.

 This latest live-action remake of a classic Disney movie, will be familiar to fans, but, of course, will have a few new, more modern twists on the 1940 classic.
-Little is known about the movie, but it will star Tom Hanks as the toy-maker Geppetto (because the unspoken rule of Hollywood clearly states that if you need a beloved father figure you call Tom Hanks!), Cynthia Erivo as the Blue Fair, and Joseph Gorden-Levitt as the voice of Jiminy Cricket.
+Tom Hanks stars as the kindly Italian toy-maker Geppetto (because the unspoken rule of Hollywood clearly states that if you need a beloved father figure you call Tom Hanks!), Cynthia Erivo as the Blue Fair, and Joseph Gorden-Levitt as the voice of Jiminy Cricket.
 It is directed by Robert Zemeckis (

 Everyone’s favorite swashbuckling kitty, Puss in Boots (aka the Stabby Tabby aka El Macho Gato aka The Leche Whisperer) is back for his greatest adventure.
 After an epic (temporarily) fatal battle with a giant, Puss realizes he’s used eight of his nine lives.
 Now that he has to be less cavalier with his personal safety, how will he continue to go on?
 It turns out that when you only have one life to live, that’s when it really counts!
 And with Goldilocks and the Three Bears on a crime spree, he’s going to need all his courage to defeat them!